InnerSourceCommons/managing-innersource-projects/measuring/gqm_example/README.md

 # What Is The Goal Question Metric (GQM) Example?

-The GQM example is a starting point to create additional Goals, Questions, and Metrics relevant to an InnerSource Program Office (ISPO)
+The GQM example is a starting point to create additional Goals, Questions, and Metrics relevant to an InnerSource Program Office (ISPO).

 ## Stakeholder Use Cases